IamInvictus-Jai/new_portfolio_streamlit/README.md

 Welcome to my repository !!!

 This repository showcases the example of Portfolio created using streamlit and Python.
-Also to apply custom styles to the Portfolio elements, I have used CSS.
+Also to apply custom styles to the Portfolio elements, I have used CSS and HTML.

 I hope you would have learned something new from my repository and create your own Portfolio.